Robert Eller Scholarship

-All applicants must meet the following qualifications:
+- All applicants must meet the following qualifications:

-Iowa residency (Iowa birth or three years of Iowa residency)
+- Iowa residency (Iowa birth or three years of Iowa residency)

-Full-time enrollment at UNI in a degree-granting program with a minimum of 3.00 GPA
+- Full-time enrollment at UNI in a degree-granting program with a minimum of 2.75 GPA

-At least sophomore status and must have at least one semester of study at UNI remaining after program abroad
+- At least sophomore status and must have at least one semester of study at UNI remaining after program abroad

 - Note: Participants of non-UNI programs, not-for-credit programs or UNI programs not sponsored by the UNI Study Abroad Center are ineligible for this scholarship.

 Scholarship Application Deadlines:

-For spring semester programs: The last working day of October.
+- For spring semester programs: The last working day of October.

-For fall and academic-year programs: The last working day of March.
+- For fall and academic-year programs: The last working day of March.